anthill/blog/_drafts/device-agnostic-bladder.markdown

 If you're just being curious, you might to want to check how much time it would take you to go pee to the opposite side of the city.
 You can access that information by clicking the pin you're curious about.
 And back to the actual useful informations clicking on your position.

-This is, to our sense, an appropriate compromise between useful functionalities and simple design.
+This is, to our sense, an appropriate trade-off between having lots of features while keeping a minimal design.
 This kind of app shouldn't be doing much more, and certainly not any less.

 You can find it at this address : [http://ants.builders/ToilettesBordeaux/](http://ants.builders/ToilettesBordeaux/)

 Oh wait !
 You might not like the fact that this app is embedded inside your browser.
 Fair enough, we understand that.
-You can export a standalone version of the app just by clicking on the "Add on desktop" button (or equivalent) of your browser.
+All mobile browsers have a way to install a standalone version of the web app just by clicking on the "Add on desktop" button (or equivalent).
 Then you'll get just the app.
 No more browser.
 Just the app.
 And you'll always have the most recent update, without doing anything.

 This is what the web should be: useful and accessible, to everyone.